-- 1. Know the concept of topological spaces. - 2.
+- 1. Know concept of metric spaces. - 2.
 Acquire knowledge about various types of topological spaces and their properties. - 3.
-Formulate and analyze topological problems in connected space. - 4.
-Know the result of Compactness problems and theorems. - 5.
-Admire the deep mathematical results like Urysohn's lemma. - 6.
-Create examples and counter examples in the fundamental concepts of separation space.
+Know the result of Compactness problems and theorems. - 4.
+Admire the deep mathematical results like Urysohn's lemma. - 5.
+Create examples and counterexamples in the fundamental concepts of separation space. - 6.
+Formulate and analyze topological problems in connected space.